Nishchalananda Saraswati

 Nishchalananda Saraswati is an Indian Hindu spiritual leader and scholar in the Advaita Vedanta tradition.
 He is the 145th Jagadguru Shankaracharya of the Purvamnaya Sri Govardhana Peetha of Puri, Odisha, India.
-He has played a pivotal role in promoting and preserving India's spiritual and cultural heritage.
-As a revered figure in Hinduism, he engages in spiritual discourse, addressing contemporary issues, while upholding ancient traditions.
+Jagadguru Shankharacharya is believed to be the reincarnation of Lord Shiva (a god worshipped by sanatanis) himself, with a divine gift of vedic mathematics from the sun itself.

 Early life

 Sri Nishchalananda Saraswati was born Neelambar Jha in a Maithil Brahmin family in Madhubani in 1943.
 He was a son of the Raja-Pandita (Royal Priest) of the Maharaja of Darabhanga to Pandit Lalvamshi Jha and Smt.
 Gita Devi.
 His father was a renowned Sanskrit scholar and court vidwan of the Darbhanga Kingdom.

 He studied at Tibbia College, Delhi, before taking initiation as a Brahmachari.
 He was given the name Dhruvachaitanya by Swami Sri Naradanand Saraswati of Naimisharanya.
 He studied Shastras in Kashi, Vrindavan, Haridwar, Prayagraj, Naimisharanya, Puri and Sringeri.